sosadtsia/portfolio/content/about/index.md

 My career began as a System Administrator, where I gained valuable experience managing infrastructure and understanding the challenges of maintaining complex systems.
 This foundation led me to DevOps, where I found my calling in bridging the gap between development and operations.

-Today, I work on implementing SRE principles to deliver reliable, scalable systems.
-I'm certified in AWS and Terraform, and I'm constantly expanding my knowledge in cloud technologies and automation.

 ## Outside of Work

-When I'm not automating infrastructure, I enjoy canoeing, hiking, spending time with my family, reading books, and exploring new technologies.
-I'm also passionate about continuous learning and sharing knowledge.
+When I'm not automating `things`, I enjoy backcountry canoeing, hiking, spending time with my family, reading books, and exploring new technologies.

 Feel free to [contact me](/portfolio/contact/) if you'd like to connect or discuss potential collaborations.